arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistrbuted.md

 > Note :  The below steps need to be repeated for both edge nodes on the cluster.

+- Acquire the Zookeeper and Kafka broker data

 - To run the HDInsight worker in **distributed mode** one needs to look at two important files